pingcap/docs-dm/en/shard-merge-best-practices.md

 Then you can perform the following steps to fix the `ERROR 1062 (23000): Duplicate entry '***' for key 'PRIMARY'` error that is possibly caused by the `auto_pk_c1` column when you merge sharded tables.

-1. Before the full data migration, create a table in the downstream database for merging and replicating data.
+1. Before the full data migration, create a table in the downstream database for merging and migrating data.
 Do not specify the `PRIMARY KEY` attribute for the `auto_pk_c1` column, but use the `auto_pk_c1` and `uuid_c2` columns to make up a composite primary key.

     ```sql
     CREATE TABLE `tbl_multi_pk_c2` (